-This analysis assumes that vessels fishing under a cooperative will realize benefits of LAPP management including a strong incentive to reduce the race for fish.
-Based on a preliminary review of the 2008 season, and past experience with similar cooperative based management (e.g., AFA cooperatives, Central GOA Rockfish Program, and BSAI Crab Rationalization Cooperatives) participation in a cooperative is likely to allow optimization of harvest rates for product recovery and quality, reduce incentives to operate in adverse weather conditions, and streamline operations to maximum profits.
+This analysis assumes that vessels fishing under a cooperative will realize benefits of LAPP management including a strong incentive to reduce the race for fish which is the objective of the Council's action.
+Based on a preliminary review of the 2008 and 2009 seasons, and past experience with similar cooperative based management (e.g., AFA cooperatives, Central GOA Rockfish Program, and BSAI Crab Rationalization Cooperatives) participation in a cooperative is likely to allow optimization of harvest rates for product recovery and quality, reduce incentives to operate in adverse weather conditions, and streamline operations to maximum profits.
 It is possible that participants in the limited access fishery could choose to coordinate their fishing operations and voluntarily form a private contractually-based arrangement to assign a portion of the TAC.
-However, that voluntary arrangement did not occur during 2008 among limited access fishery participants, does not appear to have been established for 2009, and there is little to suggest such an arrangement would occur in the future.
+However, that voluntary arrangement did not occur during 2008 and 2009 among limited access fishery participants to any great extent, and does not appear to have been established for 2010.
+There is little to suggest such an arrangement would occur in the future.

 Alternatives 2 through 5 would be expected to increase the potential that a greater proportion of the catch is harvested under cooperative management.
-The analysis assumes that alternatives other than the status quo with more restrictive cooperative formation standards would have a lower potential to encourage cooperative management (i.e., Alternative 2, suboption 1) versus those alternatives with less restrictive criteria (i.e., Alternative 4, suboption 4).
-This analysis does not attempt to predict which specific alternative would maximize the potential for cooperative fishing given the lack of any quantitative data.
+The analysis assumes that alternatives other than the status quo, with more restrictive cooperative formation standards, would have a lower potential to encourage cooperative management (i.e., Alternative 2, suboption 1) versus those alternatives with less restrictive criteria (i.e., Alternative 4, suboption 4).
+This analysis does not attempt to predict which specific alternative would maximize the potential for cooperative fishing, given the lack of any quantitative data.
+Alternative 6 does not modify the cooperative formation standards, but could require parties to more carefully craft the specific terms and conditions of the cooperative contract because any otherwise eligible party could become a potential participant.
+Experience with other LAPPs where cooperatives must accept all potentially eligible members suggests that cooperative contracts can be constructed with the necessary specificity for all potential participants.

-Because vessels operating in a cooperative receive exclusive, and binding, allocations of PSC, this analysis assumes fishing under a cooperative would have a greater incentive than vessels fishing in the limited access fishery to engage in fishing patterns that may reduce PSC use such as attempting to use halibut excluder devices.
+Because vessels operating in a cooperative receive exclusive, and binding, allocations of PSC, this analysis assumes vessels fishing under a cooperative would have a greater incentive than vessels fishing in the limited access fishery to engage in fishing patterns that may reduce PSC use, such as attempting to use halibut excluder devices.
 In addition, because Alternatives 2 through 5 would be expected to increase the potential for cooperative formation, fewer vessels, and possibly no vessels, would be expected to participate in the limited access fishery.
+It is possible, that if cooperative formation standards are relaxed so that cooperatives held by one company are allowed to form, the incentive to reduce bycatch may be somewhat diminished to the extent that a multi-company cooperative is likely to have stringent contractual requirements on its members to minimize their bycatch.
+However, any cooperative, regardless of the number of its members, is constrained by its allocations of PSC and the potential that a single company cooperative would be less attentive to PSC would be likely to be limited to any marginal difference between the potential constraints imposed by a multi-party contract and the allocation that a cooperative receives.

-Generally, the fewer vessels participating in the limited access fishery would be expected to reduce the risk that NMFS managers would fail to close the limited access fishery in time, potentially exceeding the TAC.
+Generally, fewer vessels participating in the limited access fishery would be expected to reduce the risk that NMFS managers would fail to close the limited access fishery in time, potentially exceeding the TAC.
 Again, there are no quantitative data available to assess the potential distinctions that may exist among alternatives.